davedave47/clean-architecture-chatapp/README.md

 # Clean-architecture-template
 Introduction:

 Typical chatapp that uses [Uncle Bob's clean architecture](https://blog.cleancoder.com/uncle-bob/2012/08/13/the-clean-architecture.html).
 Backend is written in Go and uses [fiber](https://docs.gofiber.io/) API framework for HTTP and Websocket.
 Frontend is written in Typescript and uses [Vitejs](https://v4.vitejs.dev/guide/) and [Reactjs](https://react.dev/learn).
+The server stores user information and conversation information and friend relationships on a graph database called Neo4j and stores messages on a NoSQL scalable database called MongoDB.
+Files are stored directly on server /uploads folder

 How to run: